RegardsOss/RegardsOss.github.io/_docs/microservice-core/jobs.md

 There is two job statuses :

-- `PENDING` means `JobInfo` is only created in database, and will need another manual state change to be taken in account by `JobService`.
+- `PENDING` means `JobInfo` is only created in database, and will need another manual state change to `QUEUED` to be taken in account by `JobService`.
 - `QUEUED` means `JobInfo` is created in database and will be taken into account by JobService as soon as possible (ie. `JobService` will soon create a `Job` from this `JobInfo` and will execute it).

 Every instance of the same microservice will contains a `JobService` that fills its thread pool with jobs from all tenants.
 If the pool contains an empty slot, it searches for the next tenant having job to do with the highest priority and so on.